I’m a budget cruiser. Here are 8 easy strategies I used on my recent Royal Caribbean cruise to save money

 08 Feb 2023

-Choosing between an inside cabin and an oceanview cabin for your next cruise?
-These budget-friendly cabins are both excellent options for a cruise vacation, but there are several differences to know about between the two cabins before booking one over the other.
+There are several differences to know about between the budget-friendly cabins before booking one over the other.

-While inside cabins are the cheapest cruise cabins available, many cruisers prefer the natural daylight and views provided in an oceanview cabin.
+While inside cabins are usually the cheapest cruise option available, many cruisers prefer the natural daylight and views provided in an oceanview cabin.
 Others, however, don’t mind the small size and darkness of an interior cabin provided it saves them money.

 Let’s take a look at the differences between inside cabins and oceanview cabins on a cruise ship.
 From more space to better locations, this guide will help you decide if the differences are worth an upgrade from an inside cabin to an oceanview.